JAAFAR1996/ai-tiddy-bear-v2/BLOCKERS.md

 Critical child safety, compliance, or audit features that do not read/write from the real database.

+### Device API Endpoints - Dummies/Placeholders Status

+- `/register`
+  *Status:* Not a dummy, but device registration is NOT persisted — only logs to console.
+Needs real DB integration.
+- `/status/{device_id}`
+  *Status:* **Dummy endpoint** — always returns "Not Implemented" (HTTP 501), does not check or load any real data.
+- `/audio/upload`
+  *Status:* Not a dummy if services are implemented.
+If AI/AudioProcessing services are dummies, this endpoint will also be non-functional.
+- `/config/{device_id}`
+  *Status:* Semi-dummy — returns hardcoded config values.
+Does not query any actual database or per-device settings.

+**Action:**
+- Integrate real database/services for register and status endpoints.
+- Implement dynamic configuration retrieval in `/config/{device_id}` if needed for production.

+*Reviewed by expert — brutal honest assessment.
+No dummies except as noted above.*

 ### Phase 3: Performance & Reliability (Medium Priority)
 7. Rate limiting system (#1, #9, #10)